Farzane-Ka/machine-learning/linear-regression/README.md

 2) ex1-multi.m
 Predicting the price of houses using linear regression.
 The dataset2 contains features such as house size and number of bedrooms.
-Normalization is required to normalize these features, cause the number of bedrooms is a number between 0-10, while the size is from a bigger range.
+Normalization is required to normalize these features, cause the number of bedrooms is a number between 0-10, while the house size is in a bigger range.